International Sports Business

 Are you a Dutch student?

 Applications should be submitted via minorFEHT@fontys.nl for Dutch students.
+This minor is not available for SPECO students because of content overlap with the major.

 Are you an international student?